Architectural light shelf

 A light shelf is a horizontal surface that reflects daylight deep into a building.
 Light shelves are placed above eye-level and have high-reflectance upper surfaces, which reflect daylight onto the ceiling and deeper into the space.

 Light shelves are typically used in high-rise and low-rise office buildings, as well as institutional buildings.
 This design is generally used on the equator-facing side of the building, which is where maximum sunlight is found, and as a result is most effective.
 Not only do light shelves allow light to penetrate through the building, they are also designed to shade near the windows, due to the overhang of the shelf, and help reduce window glare.
 Exterior shelves are generally more effective shading devices than interior shelves.
 A combination of exterior and interior shelves will work best in providing an even illumination gradient.

 Benefits

 Architectural light shelves have been proven to reduce the need for artificial lighting in buildings.
-Since they can reflect light deeper into a space, the use of incandescent and fluorescent lighting can be reduced or completely eliminated, depending on the space.
+Since they can reflect light deeper into a space, the use of incandescent and fluorescent lighting can be reduced or eliminated, depending on the space.
 Light shelves make it possible for daylight to penetrate the space up to 2.5 times the distance between the floor and the top of the window.
 Today, advanced light shelf technology makes it possible to increase the distance up to 4 times.
 In spaces such as classrooms and offices, light shelves have been proven to increase occupant comfort and productivity.
 Furthermore, incorporating light shelves in a building design is admissible for the LEED point system, falling under the “Indoor Environment Quality: Daylight & Views” category.